 - Bring to a simmer while you make the cauliflower cream.

 - Spoon the cauliflower cream into the soup and mix well.
 Let it simmer for a few more minutes and it's done!
+You can ladle into bowls and top with crumbled bacon bits.
+Store leftovers in an airtight container.

 Notes